 The current music technology and business course offerings include:

 - Studio Production I, II, and III

 - Arts Management

 Unlike other concentrations in the B.A.
-Music, students in Music Technology and Business are not required to pass the Level II Audition as a prerequisite, but rather as an exit requirement.
-Students must pass this audition on a classical or jazz instrument/voice before undertaking their Senior Project or Internship.
+Music, students in Music Technology and Business are not required to pass the Level II Audition on a classical or jazz instrument/voice as a prerequisite, but must pass the audition as part of their requirements for completing the degree.
+Students are encouraged to take this audition as soon as they and their teachers think they are prepared, but in any event must pass this audition before undertaking their Senior Project or Internship.
 We strongly recommend that students enroll in private lessons with one of our music faculty (MUL 074) every semester leading up to the Level II Audition.

 If you declare the major in Technology/Business, and decide to transfer to another concentration such as Jazz Studies or Composition/Theory, you must pass the Level II Audition before declaring that change in concentration.

 Upon completion of the B.A. in Music degree with a Technology and Business concentration, students will be able to: